Ama Dablam Base Camp Trek - 8 Days Itinerary and Cost

 Accommodation

-• All cold and warm drinks like bottle water, hot water, soft drinks, juice, beer, alcohol, tea, coffee, etc.
+• All drinks, including bottled water, hot water, soft drinks, juice, tea, coffee, and alcoholic beverages.

 • Sun hat (wide-brimmed)